-Trials undertaken at the Cut Flower Centre (CFC) during 2016 and 2017 set out to assess the potential of ornamental grasses as a ‘seasonal filler’ to add structure and bulk to cut flower bouquets.
+Trials undertaken at the Cut Flower Centre (CFC) set out to assess the potential of ornamental grasses as a ‘seasonal filler’ to add structure and bulk to cut flower bouquets.
 Trials assessed the potential of a range of annual grass species and evaluation of perennial species will follow.

 The grass species examined at the CFC included: Bromus macrostachys, B. secalinus, Chasmanthium latifolium, Eragrostis elegans, Panicum elegans ‘Sprinkles’, P. miliaceum violaceum, Setaria italica ‘Max’, S. pumila glauca, Sorghum nigrum and Stipa capillata ‘Lace Veil’.

 Initial trials investigated the potential of direct drilling seed into the soil and the use of plug-raised plants, grown both under Spanish tunnels and outdoors.
 Plug plants were planted under protection during weeks 16-17, at a density of 25 and 64 plants/m2, and outdoors in week 17 at the same densities.
 The direct drilling trial was sown in weeks 18 and 28, seedlings were thinned to approximately 64 plants/m2.